giovanniberti/spazio_alfieri_bot/README.md

 Written with [Rust](https://rust-lang.org) using the [Teloxide](https://docs.rs/teloxide) library.

-The bot uses [MailGun](https://www.mailgun.com/) under the hood to receive email bodies.
+The bot uses [MailGun](https://www.mailgun.com/) under the hood to receive email bodies and [Crontap](https://crontap.com/) to automatically schedule invocations to the `/update` endpoint as a webhook.

 ## Building and running